auravila/DataScience-Project1/README.md

 Regarding architecture difference, I believe is mainly the sequential execution of a defined experiment by multiple child runs as opposed to the AutoML execution which runs through all of the available algorithms and retrieves the best and most optimized resultset.

-For this particular scenario 1% difference is inmaterial but my best guess here is that the difference may be due to the poor selection of hyperdrive parameters of the model.
+For this particular scenario 1% difference is inmaterial but my best guess here is that the difference may be due to the poor selection of hyperdrive parameters of the model and also the different approaches taken to train the datasets. e.g. For the first experiment train_test_split was used and for AutoML random_split.

 AzureML simplifies modelling but it could limits knowledgeable developers to use and customize their own algorithms.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

-Try out other types of model and algorithms and a larger sets of parameters.
+Try out other types of model and algorithms with a larger sets of parameters, use the same tranining mechanisms.
 Generate simple predictions to confirm the validity of the model.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**